 - Information and Communication Technology Strategic Plans

-The Board also affirmed that the County's Core Services and Financial Stability must remain a priority.
+- The Board continued to affirm that the County's Core Services and Financial Stability is an ongoing priority.
+Our core services, defined as services that are essential to what we do, include health and human services, housing, information and general services, libraries, community development and public works, and all the large and small services and departments that serve our community’s health and vitality.
 Strong fiscal oversight has allowed the County to weather the impacts of COVID-19 thus far, and we will continue to be prudent with our resources given ongoing economic uncertainties.

-For the last six years, this document has been recognized for its excellence and distinguished budget presentation by the Government Finance Officers Association of the United States and Canada.
-This recognition is due to the outstanding work of Martin Polt and the budget team of Barry Anderson and Georgette Aronow, along with our temporary budget analysts, Gina Doerksen, Stephanie Miller and Bret Fielder.
-Thanks also to Mali Lagoe, Joshua White, Taylor Wolfe, Caleb Dardick and Pam Raymond, and the many high-performing fiscal personnel throughout the organization.
+For the last seven years, this document has been recognized for its excellence and distinguished budget presentation by the Government Finance Officers Association of the United States and Canada.
+This recognition is due to the outstanding work of Martin Polt, Deputy County Executive Officer, and the budget team of Barry Anderson, Georgette Aronow, and Pam Raymond along with our temporary budget analysts, Anne Odell, Shauneen Deschaine, and Shelly Talbot.
+Thanks also to Ariel Lovett, Joshua White, Taylor Wolfe, Heather Heckler, and the many high-performing fiscal personnel throughout the organization.

-I would like to thank the Board of Supervisors' Budget Subcommittee, Chair Dan Miller and Vice-Chair Sue Hoek, for their generous commitment of time reviewing budgets with serious scrutiny, careful analysis, and good humor.
+We also honor the work of Board of Supervisors' Budget Subcommittee, Chair Sue Hoek and Vice-Chair Ed Scofield, for their generous commitment of time reviewing budgets with serious scrutiny, careful analysis, and deep caring for the community.

 We are not just rebounding from severe disasters and the COVID-19 pandemic, but intentionally focused on a strong future for Nevada County as we remain firm in our commitment to deliver the highest standards of service to our community.